Brantford Red Sox

-The Brantford Red Sox are an independent team of the Intercounty Baseball League based in Brantford, Ontario.
+The Brantford Red Sox are an independent, minor league baseball team of that play in the Canadian Baseball League based in Brantford, Ontario.
 They play their home games at Arnold Anderson Stadium.

 History

 The Brantford Red Sox were founded in 1911 when they joined the Canadian Baseball League.

 In 1915, the league folded due to World War I, and after a short hiatus the team played in the Michigan-Ontario League from 1919 to 1922.
 After another break they joined the Ontario League in 1930, which folded due to the Great Depression.
 Brantford first joined the Intercounty Baseball League in 1921 but not under the name "Red Sox"(that name was in use by the Brantford team in the Michigan-Ontario League).
 It was in 1946 when Brantford first had a team named the Red Sox in the I-C (intermediate division).

 Championships

 In 1921, they joined the Intercounty Baseball League.
 They won the championship 15 times.